 While many college graduates today are facing difficulties with employment, there is a rise in need for rehabilitation professionals.
 In fact, many alumni of the rehabilitation studies program hold executive positions with the Texas Health and Human Services Commission (HHSC), the Texas Council for Developmental Disabilities and the Texas Workforce Commission.
 The field of rehabilitation offers a large variety of career options.
 Rehabilitation professionals may work in:

 - Disability accommodation programs at schools and universities

 - Hospitals and clinics, treating individuals with head injuries

 - Probation and parole offices

 The Department of Rehabilitation and Health Services in the College of Health and Public Service offers thousands in scholarships to students each year, including:

 - Ft.
 Worth Area Texas Rehabilitation Assocation Scholarship

 - Dan Minahan Memorial Scholarship

-Graduate students are advised by department faculty.
-Program Coordinator Dr. Brandi Levingston can help connect you with potential faculty advisors based on your unique interests.”
+Undergrad students are advised by department faculty or advisors.
+Advisor Azzama Alia can help connect you with potential faculty advisors based on your unique interests.

 Rehabilitation and Health Services